 3. Use a system.

 Nutrition coaching really isn’t something you can wing.
-The best, most effective, way to use your knowledge — for the good of your clients and your business — is to have a system in place.
+The best, most effective, way to use your knowledge — for the good of your clients/patients and your business — is to have a system in place.

 As you consider which business model to use, consider your goals and preferred way of working.

-Do you feel most inspired when interacting with clients one-on-one?
+Do you feel most inspired when interacting with people one-on-one?
 Do you love the group setting because of your passion for public speaking?
 Are you pressed for time, making the online option most practical for you?
 Do you need to work with a partner or other third party for now, while you refine your nutrition knowledge and coaching skills?

 All of these options have their own pros and cons; there is no single “right” way to do things.